2024 RECIPIENT | ABOUT THE AWARD | PROCESS | PREVIOUS RECIPIENTS

 At CIAJ’s 10th anniversary, in 1984, a Justice Medal Award was inaugurated by the Board of Directors to be awarded every second year as a mark of exceptional achievement to a person who, in the opinion of the CIAJ, has shown distinctive leadership in the administration of justice in Canada, or by his or her writings or other endeavors, has made a significant contribution to the administration of justice in Canada.

-The CIAJ Board of Directors invites you to submit your nominations for the 2024 Medal Award.
-The Medal will be presented at the 2024 Annual Conference on The Families and the Law, which will take place in Winnipeg, MB (October 9-11, 2024).
+Recommend a candidate!
+The CIAJ Board of Directors invites you to submit your nominations for the 2026 Medal Award.
 Eligibility requirements are described below.

 Deadline